The Diagnosis and Treatment of Common Shoulder Injuries

 The shoulder is the most flexible joint in the body, consisting of a ball called the humeral head, and shallow socket joint called the glenoid.
-Because the glenoid is shallow, it covers less than half of the humeral head and does not provide much structural support.
-Tendons, ligaments, and the soft-tissue cartilage rim around the joint (labrum) work together to hold the shoulder joint in place.
+Because the glenoid is shallow, it covers less than half of the humeral head and does not provide much structural support which can lead to many common shoulder injuries.
+Tendons, ligaments and the soft-tissue cartilage rim around the joint (labrum) work together to hold the shoulder joint in place.
 Four major rotator cuff muscles (subscapularis, supraspinatus, infraspinatus and teres minor) and their associated tendons connect the upper arm bone (humerus) to the shoulder blade (scapula).
 The collarbone (clavicle) is located between the ribcage (sternum) and scapula, and connects the arm to the body.

 The flexibility of the shoulder joint enables movement and rotation of the arms to the front, above, to the side, and behind the body.
 As such, the shoulder is subject to instability and injury.
 Studies indicate that 16 to 34% of the general population suffers from shoulder pain, with a sizeable number of these related to rotator cuff pathology.
 Injuries may be related to athletic activities, trauma, overuse, or the wear and tear of aging that can lead to osteoarthritis.
 According to the U.S. Consumer Product Safety Commission, more than 609,000 people visited U.S. hospital emergency rooms for shoulder injuries in 2014.
 Of these, an estimated 186,000 were strains and sprains, 109,000 were fractures, and 79,000 were dislocations.